mrandrewmills/NPS_alert_filter/README.md

 ## 🛠 Tips

 - You can pipe the output to a file using `>` or `Out-File`
-- Add keyword filters like `"closure"`, `"fire"`, `"construction"`, etc.
+- Put quotes around multiple-word filters like `"black bears"`, `"forest fire"`, etc.
-- Extend the script to export results to CSV or JSON

 ## 📄 License